Book Pick: Parenting Through the Storm by Ann Douglas

 I found Parenting Through the Storm by Ann Douglas after my daughter reached the recovery stage, but I wish I had found it sooner.
+It’s the best resource I’ve found for Canadian parents with kids with mental health challenges.

 If you’re unfamiliar with Ann Douglas, get ready to rejoice because this lady has been through the wringer and has lived to tell the tale.
 She knows of what she speaks!